 How to Qualify for the Limited Landlord Relief Program

 Commerce will review, approve and pay claims as quickly as possible.
 However, failing to provide proper documentation to satisfy the requirements below may cause a claim to be denied.
 Please have the following documents scanned to attach to your claim.
 We will request missing documentation but cannot make exceptions for documents that are not available.
-If we do not receive all required documents or other requested supporting evidence, the claim cannot be approved.
+The claim cannot be approved if we do not receive all required documents or other requested supporting evidence.